2. Book Two: Theory#

 Since I never felt called to put on a black robe and join a Zen center, I was on my own.
 I didn’t know how to develop my meditation practice other than to read books about it and sit for thirty minutes a day counting my breath from one to ten (a practice I had learned from a Zen book).
 I sensed progress in my meditation practice throughout this time, but I had the distinct feeling that I was missing something and that my practice was inefficient.

-When I met Bill Hamilton in 1990, he told be about the Theravada Buddhist four paths of enlightenment and the Progress of Insight map.
+When I met Bill Hamilton in 1990, he told me about the Theravada Buddhist four paths of enlightenment and the Progress of Insight map.
 During this time, I also learned that according to the Pali suttas, the dying words of the Buddha were “appamadhena sampadetha,” which means “strive diligently.”

 This linear, goal-oriented approach made sense to me, given my own cultural influences, and I was immediately able to put this simple concept to work; the more I practiced, the more I progressed.
 Thirty minutes a day was not enough; I practiced more, understanding that progress was proportional to time spent training.
 And technique mattered; Mahasi-style mental noting, with its built-in feedback loop and systematic way of including all aspects of experience, was sure to be more efficient than simple breath-counting.
 “Aha!”
 I thought.
 “There is somewhere to go and something to get.”
 It was clear that the Pali Buddha [Although both the Pali and Sanskrit texts are ostensibly about the same historical figure, the pictures painted by these collections of stories diverge; the Buddha of the Pali Canon is fierce, clear in his communication, and uncompromising in his dedication to excellence while the Buddha of the Sanskrit texts often appears easy-going and vague.
 This is what I mean when I say “Pali Buddha” or “Sanskrit Buddha.] wasn’t into this nebulous “you can’t get there from here” baloney at all.
 My practice took off like a rocket.
 Here was a straightforward, systematic pedagogy, and it worked.
 Vipassana seemed to make Zen irrelevant.
 But that wasn’t the end of the story.